Swedish famine of 1867–1869: Actions

-Aftermath
+Aftermath and resulting emigration

 Caricature from the paper Fäderneslandet 14 December 1867, criticizing the unjust distribution of the relief help committees: the relief help are given first to county governor, and are thereafter given first to the wealthy officials and rich farmers and last, when only an handful is left, to the poor people truly in need.

 The authorities were exposed to harsh criticism from the press because of how ineffectively the relief funds from the emergency committees were distributed, and on which terms.
 Notably the paper Fäderneslandet voiced its anger at the fact that those most in need of help were left without because of the unwillingness of the authorities to compromise the principle of help in exchange for work, a regulation the paper described as "quasi philosophical thoughts about the value of work".

 There was widespread criticism focused on the belief that the famine in Sweden was caused by unjust distribution.
 This is supported by the fact that the year of 1867 was in fact a successful year for the Swedish cereal exports: the largest of the farms and estates in Sweden exported their harvests, mostly oats, to Great Britain, where it was used for horse drawn buses in London.

+As a result of deprivation from the famine, thefts tripled and murders doubled.
+In 1865, most Swedes still lived in rural areas, subsisting on agriculture, while only eleven percent worked in manufacturing.
+This meant most Swedes were directly affected.
+The famine also saw a decrease in gross domestic product.

+The Final Report of the Stockholm Relief Committee had sixty-five pages about its donors, but only two about the aid sent to Norrland.
+There was no information about the impact, outcomes, nor lives saved, even though it would have been possible for them to gather these statistics.